 Course assignments will allow you to demonstrate mastery of inquiry and reflections on teaching through an understanding of theories of first and second language acquisition, teaching literacy, and linkages to content area subjects.
-You will conduct Student Interviews with two students with whom you work as a means of advancing your awareness of their language development.
+You will engage in Student Conversations with two students with whom you work as a means of advancing your awareness of their language development.
 You will exhibit your own understanding of language acquisition through the creation of a lesson plan used in your field practicum with links to theories of first and second language acquisition in teaching literacy and integration plans for content area subjects that include language considerations.
-Reflections of your observations and activities relating to language acquisition/awareness, pedagogy and assessment demonstrate your understanding of language acquisition, and how ELLs' cultural backgrounds are being used as a foundation for language learning.
-An ePortfolio of your work will provide a platform where you reveal course-based assignments that demonstrate your professional efforts, progress, and achievements in language awareness, as they are manifest in classroom teaching.
+Reflections of your observations and activities relating to language acquisition/awareness, pedagogy and assessment demonstrate your understanding of language learning.
+An ePortfolio of your work will provide a platform where you reveal course-based assignments that demonstrate your professional efforts, progress, and achievements in language awareness as they are manifest in classroom teaching.